sergiolucena1/sergiolucena1/README.md

 ### About Me :speech_balloon:

-Computer Science student at Federal University of Paraiba, framework agnostic, open-minded and a fast learner software engineer.
-Experiences with web and mobile development with emphasis on back-end focused on Golang and Node.js.
-Currently I'm Software Engineer at [Conductor Tecnologia](https://www.conductor.com.br/).
+Student of Internet Systems at Uniesp, framework agnostic, open-minded and fast-learned software engineer.
+Experiences with web and mobile development with an emphasis on back-end with a focus on Golang.
+I am currently a Developer at [Conductor Tecnologia] (https://www.conductor.com.br/).
 ## Languages and Tecnologies

 <table>